Cineplex Odeon Films

 Cineplex Odeon Films (later known as Odeon Films) was the film distribution unit of the Canadian cinema chain Cineplex Odeon Corporation.
 The company was originally named Pan-Canadian Film Distributors.
-In 1998, the company was sold off to Alliance Atlantis Communications, which eventually folded into Entertainment One.
+In 1998, the company was purchased by Alliance Communications, whose film unit was merged into Alliance Atlantis, split from the company in 2007 as Alliance Films, and folded into Entertainment One, currently a subsidiary of Lionsgate Studios Corp.